jorgebucaran/hyperapp/docs/lifecycle.md

 ## `onremove`

-The `onremove` event is fired before the element is removed from the DOM.
+This event is fired before the element is removed from the DOM.
 Use it for cleaning up resources, creating slide out animations, etc.

 ```jsx
 function MessageWithFadeout({ title }) {